sclorg/django-ex/README.md

 5. Open your browser and go to http://127.0.0.1:8000, you will be greeted with a welcome page.

+## Deploying to OpenShift

+The directory `openshift/` contains OpenShift application template files that you can add you your OpenShift project with:

+    osc create -f openshift/<TEMPLATE_NAME>.json

+Now you can go to your OpenShift web console and create a new app from one of the templates that you have just added.
+After adjusting your preferences (or accepting the defaults), your application will be built and deployed.

+You will probably want to set the `GIT_REPOSITORY` parameter to point to your fork.

+Alternatively, you can use the command line to create your new app:

+    osc new-app --template=<TEMPLATE_NAME> --param=GIT_REPOSITORY=...,...

+In the web console, the overview tab shows you a service, by default called "web", that encapsulates all pods running your Django application.
+You can access your application by browsing to the service's IP address and port.

 ## Special files in this repository

 Apart from the regular files created by Django (`project/*`, `welcome/*`, `manage.py`), this repository contains: